WIS International

 Instant Feedback: Incorporated success/error notifications to confirm when scans were processed.

-High-Fidelity Prototypes
+High-Fidelity Protoypes

 Based on feedback from the initial testing, I refined the designs into high-fidelity prototypes:

-Visual Design: Focused on a clean and intuitive interface, ensuring consistency with WIS International's brand guidelines
+Visual Design: Focused on a clean and intuitive interface, ensuring consistency with WIS International's brand guidelines.

 Accessibility: Ensured the app was mobile-responsive, allowing scanners to use it seamlessly across different devices